chef/automate/components/automate-chef-io/content/docs/backup.md

 where `bucket_name` is the name of the S3 bucket `base_path` an optional path within the bucket where the backups live.

-## Restoring Chef Automate
+## Restore Chef Automate

 Restore Chef Automate to an instance on which Automate is not already installed.

 ### Restore From a Filesystem Backup

 #### Prerequisites

-1. The `chef-automate` command line utility must be installed on the host on which you plan to run the restore.
+1. Install the `chef-automate` command line utility on the restore host.
-1. Chef Automate must have access to a backup directory in the [configured location]({{< ref "backup.md#backup-to-filesystem" >}}):
+1. Ensure access for Chef Automate to a backup directory in the [configured location]({{< ref "backup.md#backup-to-filesystem" >}}):

-  1. If you used a network-attached filesystem backup, mount the shared backup directory to the same mount point that was configured when the backup was created.
+     1. To restore a network-attached filesystem backup, mount the shared backup directory to the same mount point configured at the time of the backup.
-  1. If the backup directory is not a network-attached filesystem, copy the backup directory to the location that was [configured]({{< ref
+     1. To restore a backup directory that is not a network-attached filesystem, copy the backup directory to the location that was [configured]({{< ref
-"backup.md#backup-to-filesystem" >}}) when the backup was created.
+"backup.md#backup-to-filesystem" >}}) at the time of the backup.
-  1. If you are restoring from a single-file backup archive, copy your archive to the machine on which you wish to restore and extract it to the [configured backup directory]({{< ref "backup.md#backup-to-filesystem" >}}).
+     1. For restoring a single-file backup archive, copy your archive to the restore host and extract it to the [configured backup directory]({{< ref "backup.md#backup-to-filesystem" >}}).

 #### Restore in an Internet-Connected Environment

-If you have [configured the backup directory]({{< ref "backup.md#backup-to-filesystem" >}}) to a directory that is not default (`/var/opt/chef-automate/backups`) you must supply the backup directory; if you do not provide a backup ID, Chef Automate uses the most recent backup in the backup directory.
+If you have [configured the backup directory]({{< ref "backup.md#backup-to-filesystem" >}}) to a directory other than the default directory (`/var/opt/chef-automate/backups`) you must supply the backup directory.
+Without a backup ID, Chef Automate uses the most recent backup in the backup directory.

-To restore on a fresh host:
+To restore on a new host:

 ```shell
 chef-automate backup restore </path/to/backups/>BACKUP_ID
 ```

-To restore on a host on which Automate has already been installed:
+To restore on an existing Chef Automate host:

 ```shell
 chef-automate backup restore </path/to/backups/>BACKUP_ID --skip-preflight
 ```

 #### Restore in an Airgapped Environment

 To restore a backup of an [airgapped installation]({{< relref "airgapped-installation.md" >}}), you must specify the [Airgap Installation Bundle]({{< relref "airgapped-installation.md#create-an-airgap-installation-bundle" >}}) used by the installation.
 If you have [configured the backup directory]({{< ref "backup.md#backup-to-filesystem" >}}) to a directory that is not default (`/var/opt/chef-automate/backups`) you must supply the backup directory; if you do not provide a backup ID, Chef Automate uses the most recent backup in the backup directory.

-To restore on a fresh host:
+To restore on a new host:

 ```shell
 chef-automate backup restore --airgap-bundle </path/to/bundle> </path/to/backups/>BACKUP_ID
 ```

-To restore on a host on which Automate has already been installed:
+To restore on an existing Chef Automate host:

 ```shell
 chef-automate backup restore --airgap-bundle </path/to/bundle> </path/to/backups/>BACKUP_ID --skip-preflight
 ```

 ### Restore From an S3 Backup

-To restore on a fresh host:
+To restore on a new host:

 ```shell
 chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID
 ```

-To restore on a host on which Automate has already been installed:
+To restore on an existing Chef Automate host:

 ```shell
 chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight